 from which voltages are measured, a common return

 path for electric current, or a direct physical connection to the Earth.

 Electrical circuits may be connected to ground (earth) for several

 reasons.
 In mains powered equipment, exposed metal parts are connected to

 ground to prevent user contact with dangerous voltage when electrical

 insulation fails.
 In electrical power distribution systems, a protective

 ground conductor is an essential part of the safety Earthing system.

-Connection to ground also limits the build-up of static electricity when
+Connection to ground also limits the build-up of

 handling flammable products or electrostatic-sensitive devices.
 In some